JonathanWoollett-Light/aws-ec2/README.md

 1. Creates key pair.
 2. Creates security group.
 3. If `--path` is given compresses directory into a `.tar.gz` archive.
-4. For each pair from `--instances` and `--amis`:
-   1. Start the instance.
+4. Start the instance.
-   2. If `--path` is given copy across the `.tar.gz` archive.
+5. If `--path` is given copy across the `.tar.gz` archive.
-   3. If `--path` is given decompress `.tar.gz` archive.
+6. If `--path` is given decompress `.tar.gz` archive.
-   4. Run `--command`.
+7. Run `--command`.
-   5. Terminate instance.
+8. Terminate instance.
-5. Delete key pair.
+9. Delete key pair.
-6. Delete security group.
+10. Delete security group.

 ### Installation